Terry Hall (singer)

 Terence Edward Hall (19 March 1959 – 18 December 2022) was a British musician who came to prominence as the lead singer of the 2-tone band the Specials, and later recorded with groups such as Fun Boy Three, the Colourfield, Terry, Blair & Anouchka, and Vegas.

-He released two solo studio albums and also collaborated with many artists including David Stewart, Bananarama, the Lightning Seeds, Sinéad O'Connor, Stephen Duffy, Dub Pistols, Gorillaz, Damon Albarn, D12, Tricky, Lily Allen and Shakespears Sister.
+Hall released two solo studio albums and also collaborated with many artists including David Stewart, Bananarama, the Lightning Seeds, Sinéad O'Connor, Stephen Duffy, Dub Pistols, Gorillaz, Damon Albarn, D12, Tricky, Lily Allen and Shakespears Sister.

 Early life

 Terence Edward Hall was born on 19 March 1959 in Coventry, England, where he was also raised.
 He had a German-Jewish grandfather, and said of his heritage, "I grew up in an environment where you didn't really know where you were from.
 Coventry was built on immigrants because it was an industrial city looking for cheap labour.
 I don't think it's an accident that a group like the Specials came out of that".

 Hall was abducted by a paedophile ring on a trip to France at the age of 12.
 He wrote about it in an autobiographical song "Well Fancy That!" on the Fun Boy Three's second album.
 He suffered from depression afterwards, ultimately leaving school before his fifteenth birthday, taking various short-term jobs, such as a bricklayer, quantity surveyor, and apprentice hairdresser.